 It is quite common for a beginner in the Martial arts to contact a school, go along and start in the class without even looking, or finding out about the school’s background or instructor teaching the art.
-It is a misconception that a large school, in a good location is the better school, just that perhaps they are giving the art away, i.e. belts too easily, or just in a good location.
-With today’s technology it is very easy to print off your own certificate, purchasing your own belt, and learning from many DVD’s on the market, without having had, and still have good instruction from top world class Instructors (Sensei).
+It is a misconception that a large school, in a good location, is the better school, just that perhaps they are giving the art away, i.e. belts too easily, or just in a good location.
+With today’s technology, it is very easy to print off your own certificate, purchase your own belt, and learn from many DVDs on the market, without having had, and still have good instruction from top world-class Instructors (Sensei).

-Therefore, it is very easy for would be instructors to set up schools in a variety of places and teach martial arts, and pass on poor quality instruction.
+Therefore, it is very easy for would-be instructors to set up schools in a variety of places to teach martial arts and pass on poor-quality instruction.
 Let me give you an example of this in my experience with karate.

-Over the years I have had many students that have come from other schools after being disillusioned in what they have been or are being taught.
-Furthermore some of my students have left for university and could not find another suitable dojo (school) with similar instruction.
+Over the years I have had many students who have come from other schools after being disillusioned with what they have been or are being taught.
+Furthermore, some of my students have left for university and could not find another suitable dojo (school) with similar instruction.
 Here is just one example that occurred during a conversation with a work colleague who trained at another school:

 He said to me: “I have just achieved my 1stst Dan Black Belt”